leoBitto/DjangoForge/docs/README.md

 ```bash
 cat ~/.ssh/id_ed25519.pub
 ```
+> [!TIP]
-NB use nano to copy the key in the file autorized_keys
+> use nano to copy the key in the file autorized_keys

 Then select and copy the contents of the id_ed25519 file displayed in the terminal to your clipboard.
 Add the private SSH key to your GitHub repository as a "Secret."
 Go to "Settings" -> "Secrets" -> "New repository secret" and add the private SSH key with a meaningful name, DO_SSH_KEY.

 The last and final step is to add the SSH ***public*** key to the GitHub account. navigate to the settings -> SSH and GCP keys -> New SSH key add your copied SSH key in key add the same key to the authorized_key file inside the .ssh folder in the server
 Once you add the keys our server and GitHub sync is ready to test.
-You need to perform the deployment based on script written in yml file.

 recap:
-the ***public*** key must be linked in github in the *profile settings* and in the *autorized_keys file* in the server the ***private*** key must be a secret in github
+the ***public*** key must be linked in github in the *profile settings* ***and*** in the *autorized_keys file* in the server the ***private*** key must be a secret in github

+### create the secrets on Github
+the actions read from the secrets of github, they contain the following information:

+1. DEBUG             -> False (DJANGO)
+1. SECRET_KEY        -> yousecretkey (DJANGO)
+1. POSTGRES_DB       -> the name of the db (POSTGRES)
+1. POSTGRES_USER     -> the name of the db user (POSTGRES)
+1. POSTGRES_PASSWORD -> the password of the db (POSTGRES)
+1. DOMAIN            -> names of the domain (NGINX)

+other info used by the droplet and the container registry:

+1. DO_SSH_PRIVATE_KEY-> private key from server
+1. GHCR_TOKEN        -> token of github
+1. HOST              -> droplet address IP
+1. USERNAME          -> root

 ____________________________________________________________________________________________________________________________________________________

+# stuff for the wiki
+- folder structure of the project
+- what to touch (urls.py,settings.py)
+- website
+- logging app
+- docker
+- docker compose
+- nginx
+- github actions & secrets
+- in production
+- in development

 the deploy consist in various steps. it is automated with github actions that require secrets to work. the actions are two: